pyrocko/fomosto-qseis/README.md

 Code to calculate synthetic seismograms based on a layered viscoelastic half-space earth model.

-QSEIS2D 2014 has been written by Rongjiang Wang.
+QSEIS has been written by Rongjiang Wang.

 Packaging has been done by Sebastian Heimann.